MichaelFenwick/Color/README.md

       color: any
     ```

-1. Get the package using your IDE's GUT or via command line with
+1. Get the package using your IDE's GUI or via command line with

     ```bash
     $ pub get